ceejbot/galls-law/slides.md

 ---

+# [fit] Be bold.
-# [fit] Don't be afraid to change your system.
+# [fit] you can change your system.

 ^ I cannot help you with the politics, but I can tell you that you don't have to be afraid.
 You can change one small piece of a system at a time.
-This approach works
+This approach works.

 ---

+# [fit] Nobody noticed
+# [fit] when we changed
+# [fit] the entire npm registry.

+^ 120 seconds of downtime during the rollout thanks to a surprise merge.
+I'm a schlub.
+If I can do it, you can do it.

+---

 # [fit] proxies are cool.
 # [fit] I'm into proxies now.

-^ A proxy will let you divide & conquer.
+^ Put a proxy on it.
+A proxy will let you divide & conquer.

 ---